poscat0x04/tdlib/README.md

 # tdlib

-Low level Haskell bindings to the TDLib JSON interface.
+Haskell bindings to the TDLib API though the json interface.

 ## Building